-At Cubic Worlds we want to try and make sure that your game experience is as good as it can be during your adventures, and to do this, we have a few simple rules that players and staffers are expected to follow during their time on the server.
+At Cubic Worlds we want to try and make sure that your game experience is as good as it can be during your adventures, and to do this, we have a few simple rules that players and staffers are expected to follow while getting involved with our community.
 Hopefully you’ll find that most of them boil down to simple common sense – we don’t want to spoil the game by being too stuffy or official, but at the same time, we need to guard against silly folks who only seek to cause trouble.

 How to behave